TKJ111/TKJ111/README.md

-# 🚀 Welcome to TK Web Solutions GitHub Profile!
+# 🚀 Welcome to TK Web Solutions founders GitHub Profile!

 Hello!
+My name is Tomi and im 18 years old.

 I'm a passionate **web developer** and the founder of **TK Web Solutions**.
 I specialize in creating **user-friendly, custom websites** that help businesses and individuals establish a strong online presence.
 Whether you're a **startup**, **small business**, or just someone looking to improve your **personal brand**, I’ve got the skills and tools to help you succeed!

 ## 💻 About Me